-How to use Pinterest for business - all values which you need to know!
+How to use Pinterest for business and all values you need to know!

 Pinterest is a visual social media platform where you can create and share pins, design boards, and shop.
 On Pinterest, users share and save content to virtual collections called boards.
 Pinterest is an entirely new breed of marketing and is an instant favorite of millions of businesses.

-· 78% of Pinterest users say it’s helpful to see brand content on the platform.
+On Pinterest, 78% of users say it’s helpful to see brand content on the platform.

-· 87% of people on Pinterest have bought a product because of Pinterest, while 93% use Pinterest to plan a future purchase.
+The 2020 study shows that 87% of Pinterest users have bought a product because of Pinterest, while 93% use Pinterest to plan a future purchase.

-So, as we can see, Pinterest is also a great marketing tool for B2B to generate leads, drive traffic, and get more sales.
+So, as we can see, this is also a great marketing tool for B2B to generate leads, drive traffic, and get more sales.

 What is the difference between the Personal Account & Pinterest Accounts for Business?